segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify-littledata/index.md

 #### Client-side (device mode) tracking

-During the [installation process](https://blog.littledata.io/help/posts/segment-installation-guide/), Littledata adds a `LittledataLayer.liquid` snippet to all pages (included in `theme.liquid`) on your Shopify store:
+During the [installation process](https://blog.littledata.io/help/posts/segment-installation-guide/), Littledata adds a `LittledataLayer.liquid` snippet to all pages (included in `theme.liquid`) on your Shopify store.
+The benefits of this approach include:

 - Segment's analytics.js V1 library is loaded on all pages, except for the checkout
 - Includes a LittledataLayer data layer for all pages